cev-api/Wurst7-CevAPI/README.md

 ![ListUI](https://i.imgur.com/elZoUaz.png)

 ### ClickGUI Improvements
+- Added Favorites category, middle click a hack for it to be added to Favorites.
+Middle click when within Favorites to remove it.
 - Accidentally typing in ClickGUI just continues what you typed in the Navigator.
-- Favorites category, middle click a hack for it to be added to Favorites.
-Middle click when within Favorites to remove it.
 - Hacklist has font scaler, transparency, X & Y position adjustments, adjustable shadow box.
 - Hacklist has the ability to highlight entries pursuant to the selected ESP color.
 - Hacklist has the ability show the count of detected ESP items/blocks/entities (BedESP, SignESP, WorkstationESP, RedstoneESP, ChestESP, MobsearchESP, MobESP, ItemESP).
 They're toggled in each hack.
 - UI now has more color options which are also applied to the Navigator UI
 - New Isolate Windows toggle which allows the active window (or sub category/setting) to not display any other windows behind it
 - Hacks can now support multiple pop up windows, or sub pop up windows.
 In Navigator these pop ups are drop downs instead.
+- Right-click Area setting resets it to default.
+- Can now scroll all drop down/pop ups with your mouse.

 ![HackList](https://i.imgur.com/fzcQdjy.png)